“I am the Vine. You are the branches,” said the Lord Jesus Christ. John 15:5.

 The unity in the Spirit already exists between the godly, and our business is to maintain that unity in the bond of peace Eph 4:3, through personal Christian behaviour Eph 4:2 forbearing other Christians.
 When did you last endeavour to reach out in Christian unity and peace to a Christian with whom you profoundly disagree?
 Do you realise that you need them as part of the body of Christ 1Cor 12:21?

 This unity is intimately associated with the conjoint exercise of Christian grace Eph 4:4-13 through apostolic doctrine and practice taught in Scripture.
 The driver of Christian unity is not prayer meetings, worship and ecclesiastical structures, which have been vehicles to disguise declension and compromise, tools used by control freaks to lead the church of Christ astray.
 The driver of Christian unity is the teaching, application and practice of Christian doctrine through the grace of the Holy Spirit leading the church into all truth.
-Ecclesiastical structures are to help the godly fulfil their God-given purpose in life, not instruments for control freaks 2Cor 1:24, in order to produce fruit on their branch, and if they do not, then they are in danger of being removed Jn 15:2, like salt with no savour is only fit for being thrown away Mat 5:13.
+Ecclesiastical structures are not instruments for control freaks 2Cor 1:24 but they are meant to help the godly fulfil their God-given purpose in life in order to produce fruit on their branch, and if they do not, then they are in danger of being removed Jn 15:2, like salt with no savour is only fit for being thrown away Mat 5:13.

-This has been tried in the past when churches worldwide abandoned the Establishment Principle in the 19th century and adopted the Voluntary Principle with its narrowing agenda.
-Such churches abandoned their social responsibilities at the national level, with detrimental effects.
+This unbiblical thinking led churches worldwide to abandon the Establishment Principle in the 19th century and to adopt the Voluntary Principle with its narrowing agenda.
+Such churches abandoned their social and spiritual responsibilities at the national level, with detrimental effects upon their nation and narrowing their vision of Christ’s kingdom, which was reduced to a voluntary society – the legal category of most churches in the United Kingdom.

 Rather, the application of zugology to this long-standing problem brings a judicious balance to the inevitable reality of different branches of Christ’s visible church.

 We need a term for this, and I call it supradenominationalism.
-This acknowledges the biblical role of denominations but avoids the sectarian aspects of denominationalism and zugology teaches us to rise above it, acknowledge it, and to use it positively to the betterment and growth of the visible Church on Earth.
-It is actually presbyterianism described by its proper spirit and outlook, because presbyterianism has lost its way and has become sclerotic and institutionalised by forgetting the spirit of presbyterianism.
+‘Christians should be above these things.’
+This acknowledges the biblical role of denominations but avoids the sectarian aspects of denominationalism.
+Zugology teaches us to rise above partisanship, acknowledge differences of opinion, and to use this positively to the betterment and growth of the visible Church on Earth.
+It is actually presbyterianism described by its proper spirit and outlook, because 20th-century and 21st-century presbyterianism has lost its way and has become sclerotic and institutionalised by forgetting the spirit of presbyterianism when legalism took over its governance in the 19th-century.

 Working as a body